 Dealing with allergies and other conditions that are triggered by allergens can be difficult.
 Take these simple steps to minimize the allergens in your home.

-Not only will changing your heating, ventilation, and air conditioning (HVAC) filters help eliminate allergens from your home, but it will improve the lifespan of your HVAC system.
-It's one of the simplest changes you can make to improve your home's health.
+Home air filters (also commonly called furnace filters) keep the coils and heat exchanges on the heating and air conditioning system clean.
+Not only will changing your heating, ventilation, and air conditioning (HVAC) filters improve the lifespan of your HVAC system, but it will help eliminate allergens from your home, making it one of the simplest changes you can make to improve your home's health.

 Controlling the dust in your home can be crucial to preventing allergens from accumulating, and vacuuming twice a week is the simplest, most effective way of controlling irritating dust.
 You can maximize the effectiveness of your vacuum cleaner if you use a vacuum with a high-efficiency particulate air (HEPA) filter.
 HEPA filters are able to trap 99.97% of the particles that are .3 microns and larger, which means you will catch far more allergens like pet dander, dust or pollen than you would with a standard filter.